 The secret to master these delicate sweet cannoli rolls lies in this video:

 If you love doughnuts, you’ll love these zeppoles.
 They are bite-sized dough balls that are deep-fried in vegetable oil until the exterior turns crispy.
-Zeppoles are usually covered with sugar before serving.
+These foods with “Z” as the starter are usually covered with sugar before serving.

 You can elevate these zeppoles by filling them with custard, jelly, pastry cream, butter, or honey.
-You can even make them with bigger sizes for more filling.
+You can even make them in bigger sizes for more filling.
+Or you can enjoy zeppoles as a yummy Neapolitan dessert.
 There’s no limit, except for your imagination.

 You can’t talk about Italian breakfast without ciambella.
 This humble cake has appeared on Italian breakfast menus since… forever.
 Containing just essential baking ingredients like flour, baking powder, eggs, sugar, and milk, ciambella is not challenging at all.